 The generation of e-waste is directly related to our consumption patterns.
 The more we consume the more e-we generate.
-Circular economy focusses on reducing consumption, reusing the EEE by increasing longevity of the products and finally recycle the products for material extraction and creation of new resources.
-It follows the principles of 3Rs- reduce, reuse and recyle.
+Circular economy focusses on reducing consumption, re-using the EEE by increasing longevity of the products and finally recycle the products for material extraction and creation of new resources.
 LOHAS contributes to the concept of circular economy as LOHAS consumers adopt lifestyles and make decisions that are sustainable and contribute towards community health, environment sustainability and social justice.
-LOHAS consumers promote that work on renewable energy, solar power, organic foods, eco-tourism, natural cleaning products and yoga.
+LOHAS consumers promote that work on renewable energy, solar power, organic foods, eco-tourism, natural cleaning products and yoga thus decreasing our carbon footprint.